naren-jha/Redis-Demo/README.md

 ### Connect to Redis:
-Once Redis is running, you can test it by running redis-cli:
+Once Redis is running, you can test it by running redis command line interface (CLI):
 * **redis-cli**
 * keys *
 * **set mykey somevalue**